edanalytics/edu_edfi_airflow/README.md

-### EdFiToS3Operator
+### EdFiToObjectStorageOperator
-Transfers a specific resource (or resource deletes) from the Ed-Fi ODS to S3.
+Transfers a specific resource (or resource deletes) from the Ed-Fi ODS to an object storage backend.

 <details>
 <summary>Arguments:</summary>